Siege of Kinsale: English blockade and reinforcements

-Lord Mountjoy's forces were incapable of surrounding the town of Kinsale and its surrounding area (now called Belgooly), but they seized some higher ground and subjected the Spanish forces to constant artillery fire.
-The English navy under Admiral Richard Leveson arrived with a squadron of ten ships and cut off the town from the sea.
 The English cavalry rode through the surrounding countryside destroying livestock and crops, while both sides called for allegiance from the population.
 O'Neill and O'Donnell were hesitant about leaving Ulster vulnerable to attack by marching south, especially given the lack of supplies for their troops.
 When they set out, they successfully cut English supply lines across the island and, by December, the shortage of supplies and the severe weather had begun to take a toll on the besieging English army, with many dying of dysentery and fever.